Caitlín Maude: Career

+Activism

+Maude was very active in the Celtic Revival.
+She founded An Bonnán Buí, an Irish-speaking social club in the 1970s in Dublin.
 As a member of the Dublin Metropolitan Gaelgeoir community, Maude was active in many direct action campaigns by the language revival organization Gluaiseacht Chearta Sibhialta na Gaeltachta, including the campaign that forced the Irish State to establish a Gaelscoil (Irish-medium primary school) Scoil Santain in the suburb of Tallaght, County Dublin.
+A second Irish language school, Scoil Chaitlin Maude, opened in Tallaght in 1985 shortly after Maude died.
+It began as a two-room school with 35 children and has grown to a 16 room new building serving 345 children as of 2023.

 She was also a distinguished sean-nós singer.
 She made one album in this genre, Caitlín (released in 1975 on Gael Linn Records), now available as a CD.
 It contains both traditional songs and a selection of readings of her poetry.

 Personal life

 She married Cathal Ó Luain in 1969.
 They had one child Caomhán, their son.

 Death and legacy

 She died of complications from cancer in 1982 aged 41, and is buried in Bohernabreena graveyard, which overlooks the city from the Dublin Mountains.

 In 2001, a new writers' centre in Galway City was named after her: Ionad Scríbhneoirí Chaitlín Maude, Gaillimh.

+Since her death, critics in several languages have continued to study Maude's literary works.
+Irish writer and Irish Times columnist Michael Harding cited her as one of a few examples of groundbreaking women to "spin the hurt and wound of their oppression, and weave new loves songs and laments" Irish Studies professor Sarah McKibben noted that Maude's innovation in the poem represents an instance of recent Irish writers transgressing "literary, nationalistic, sociolinguistic and gender norms to craft new ways of writing in Irish."

 According to Louis de Paor, "Although no collection of her work was published during her lifetime, Caitlín Maude had a considerable influence on Irish language poetry and poets, including Máirtín Ó Direáin, Micheál Ó hAirtnéide, Tomás Mac Síomóin, and Nuala Ní Dhomhnaill.
 That influence is a measure of the dramatic force of her personality, her exemplary ingenuity and commitment to the language, and her ability as a singer to embody the emotional disturbance at the heart of a song.
 Her collected poems are relatively slight, including incomplete drafts and fragments, but reveal a poetic voice confident of its own authority, drawing on the spoken language of the Connemara Gaeltacht but rarely on its conventions of oral composition or, indeed, on precedents in Irish poetry in either language.
 The best of her work is closer to the American poetry of the 1960s in its use of looser forms that follow the rhythms of the spoken word and the sense of the poem as direct utterance without artifice, a technique requiring a high degree of linguistic precision and formal control."